-One of the Competition Board's most recent important decisions concerning leniency applications is the Corporate Loans decision (28 November 2017, 17-39/636-276).
-The Competition Board launched an investigation against 13 financial institutions, including local and international banks active in the corporate and commercial banking markets in Turkey, into whether they had violated Article 4 of Law No. 4054 by exchanging competitively-sensitive information on loan conditions (such as interest and maturity) regarding current loan agreements and other financial transactions.
-The Bank of Tokyo-Mitsubishi UFJ Turkey A.Ş.
-(BTMU) made a leniency application on 14 October 2015 to benefit from Article 4 of the Leniency Regulation.
-After 19 months of an in-depth investigation, the Competition Board unanimously concluded that BTMU, ING Bank A.Ş.
-(ING) and the Royal Bank of Scotland Plc Merkezi Edinburgh İstanbul Merkez Şubesi (RBS) had violated Article 4 of Law No. 4054.

-The Competition Board imposed an administrative monetary fine on ING and RBS of TRY21.1 million and TRY66,400, respectively, over their annual turnover for 2016.
+Corporate loans decision (28 November 2017, 17-39/636-276).
+In this case, the Competition Board launched an investigation into 13 financial institutions (including local and international banks active in the corporate and commercial banking markets in Turkey) in relation to whether they had violated Article 4 of the Competition Law by exchanging competitively sensitive information on loan conditions (such as interest and maturity) regarding current loan agreements and other financial transactions.
+The Bank of Tokyo-Mitsubishi UFJ Turkey AŞ (BTMU) made a leniency application on 14 October 2015 to benefit from Article 4 of the Leniency Regulation.
+After 19 months of thorough investigation, the Competition Board unanimously concluded that BTMU, ING Bank AŞ (ING) and the Royal Bank of Scotland Plc Merkezi Edinburgh İstanbul Merkez Şubesi (RBS) had violated Article 4.
+The Competition Board imposed administrative monetary fines of TRY21.1 million and TRY66,400 on ING and RBS, in relation to their annual turnover for 2016.